How To Break Up Your Work Day (Hour By Hour Breakdown)

 I did find that having an organized hour by hour schedule ready to go helped me avoid most of the pitfalls my colleagues had fallen into when they had to move their work environment from their offices to their homes.

-This is definitely not a thing that works for everybody.
+Structuring a full day minute by minute is definitely not a thing that works for everybody.
 But if you do vibe with it – it can be of immense help.

 There’s this assumption that freelancers are innately good at organizing their workdays.
 But often you’ll find freelancers to be the worst at it – unless we get a tight grip on ourselves, we often find ourselves either doing nothing for days to come and then scrambling right before deadlines or taking on more than a reasonable amount of work and working an unhealthy amount, disregarding everything else.